Skip to main content

 • “Low quality in every aspect, from gameplay to design and from mechanics to optimization.”

-• “I enjoyed my time with this game, but I'm not going to recommend it as there are a lot of issues with poor optimization, poor gameplay design, very low variety of rovers to work on, and the intrigue and novelty of working on fixing up rovers wears off as there's very little in the way of any meaningful or interesting decision making that goes on in this game.”
+• “I enjoyed my time with this game, but I'm not going to recommend it as there are a lot of issues with poor optimization, poor gameplay design, very low variety of rovers to work on, and the intrigue and novelty of fixing up rovers wears off as there's very little in the way of any meaningful or interesting decision-making.”

 • “Despite having such bad graphics, it's also so poorly optimized that it runs worse than practically any game I own and doesn't even have the option to turn off mouse smoothing, making it unplayable.”